ckuelker/quick-guide-en-us/Dev/Diff/kdiff3.md

 a "better" build system but a decrease of features and in this case lacks fundamental features, like comparing binary files or handle symbolic links.
 Sometimes software is like wine, the older one is better.

+## Update on kdiff3-1.8.5

+The compilation is similar to kdiff3-1.8.4, some problems are solved, like the vanishing border.
+However links let the application crash.
+So the former conclusion is still valid.

 ## Links